 Employers can download a template of a written statement of particulars to fill out.

-If an employee has to work abroad for more than a month, an employer must state:
+If an employee has to work abroad for more than a month, their employer must state:

 - how long they’ll be abroad